-- Are you using sales folks to try to close deals at ACVs they aren’t experience at? (this will cut your close rate dramatically).
+- Are you using sales folks to try to close deals at ACVs they aren’t experienced enough at? (this will cut your close rate dramatically).
 Align your reps around the deal sizes they have experience in.

 - Are you providing your sales team enough training on FUD and competitive advantages?
 Most aren’t that good at this without help.

-- Are you focusing your marketing efforts in the areas you do win?
+- Are you focusing your marketing efforts on the areas you do win?
 After all, you do win some deals.

-You can drive this 10% number (or whatever you low close rate is) up — as long as you have a good, dedicated team at least that can make improvements.
-You can drive it up in one quarter in fact, if the whole company and team aligns on what it takes to win the next prospect like the one you just lost.
+You can drive this 10% number (or whatever your low close rate is) up — as long as you have a good, dedicated team at least that can make improvements.
+You can drive it up in one quarter, in fact, if the whole company and team align on what it takes to win the next prospect like the one you just lost.

 You have the leads.
+That’s the hardest part.
 Getting anyone to even take a look at another vendor like you is hard.
-You aren’t doing everything wrong … especially on the marketing side (even if it doesn’t feel like it).
+And if you are closing even 10% of them, you aren’t doing everything wrong.

-And think about what even going from say a 10% close rate to a 15% close rate will do to your growth rate.
-That alone equals 50%+ more growth!
+And think about what even going from say, a 10% close rate to a 15% close rate will do to your growth rate.
+That won’t seem that different.
+But that alone equals 50%+ more growth!

 I know you want to win 90% of deals, not 10%.
-But take it step by step.
-This is the stage where even a few percentage points improvement will drive massive revenue gains.
+But take it step-by-step.
+This is the stage where even a few percentage points of improvement will drive massive revenue gains.